caleb10miller/FantasyFootballHelper/README.md

    - Calls **fantasy_points_calc.py** to compute fantasy points for each season

 2. Run **final_dataset_long_format.py**:
-   - Unions all seasons into a long format dataset
+   - Combines all seasons into a single long-format dataset (one row per player-season)

 3. Run **add_context_variables.py**:
    - Adds deltas, year-over-year metrics, and other contextual features